Fresa-io/Serverless/readme.md

 # 🚀 Lambda Deployment System

-A comprehensive Lambda deployment system with alias management, local testing, and interactive deployment workflows.
+A comprehensive Lambda deployment system with alias management, local testing, and interactive deployment workflows

 ## 🎯 The Magic: One Command Does Everything